 How to debrief and pay participants?

 Show them debrieﬁng form.
 Ask if they have any questions.
 Let them know we're still running the experiment during the semester so don't mention our methods to anyone.

 Thank them for their time.

-Tell them they’ve earned $5 and get them to sign on all the forms to indicate they’ve received payment.
+Tell them they’ve earned $20 and get them to sign on all the forms to indicate they’ve received payment.

 What to do before you leave?